ClickHouse/ClickHouse/dbms/tests/instructions/developer_instruction_en.md

 Testing will commence as soon as Yandex employees label your PR with a tag "can be tested".
 The results of some first checks (e.g. code style) will come in within several minutes.
 Build check results will arrive within a half an hour.
 And the main set of tests will report itself within an hour.

 The system will prepare ClickHouse binary builds for your pull request individually.
 To retrieve these builds click the "Details" link next to "ClickHouse build check" entry in the list of checks.
-There you will find direct links to the built .deb packages of ClickHouse, which you can deploy even on your production servers (if you have no fear).
+There you will find direct links to the built .deb packages of ClickHouse which you can deploy even on your production servers (if you have no fear).

 Most probably some of the builds will fail at first times.
-This is due to the fact that we check build both with gcc as well as with clang, enabling almost all of existing warnings (always with the `-Werror` flag) for clang.
-On that same page you can find all of the build logs - you do not have to build ClickHouse in all possible ways.
+This is due to the fact that we check builds both with gcc as well as with clang, with almost all of existing warnings (always with the `-Werror` flag) enabled for clang.
+On that same page you can find all of the build logs so that you do not have to build ClickHouse in all of the possible ways.